cilium/cilium/Documentation/cmdref/cilium-agent.md

       --l2-announcements-lease-duration duration                Duration of inactivity after which a new leader is selected (default 15s)
       --l2-announcements-renew-deadline duration                Interval at which the leader renews a lease (default 5s) --l2-announcements-retry-period duration                  Timeout after a renew failure, before the next retry (default 2s)
-      --label-prefix-file string                                Valid label prefixes file path --labels strings                                          List of label prefixes used to determine identity of an endpoint
+      --l2-pod-announcements-interface string                   Interface used for sending gratuitous arp messages --label-prefix-file string                                Valid label prefixes file path --labels strings                                          List of label prefixes used to determine identity of an endpoint
       --lib-dir string                                          Directory path to store runtime build environment (default "/var/lib/cilium")